alex-lihc/Group-Project-Portfolio-Theory-in-Python/README.md

 All steps have been tested on windows platform and anaconda.

-Notice you need to import every packages before runing the codes.
+Notice you need to import every packages before running the codes.
 Following required versions for packages are needed:

 python 3.7.9